Kingpin (automotive part): Kingpin inclination

 While no current-era automobile front suspension incorporates a physical kingpin, the axis defined by the steering knuckle pivot points acts as a "virtual kingpin" about which the wheel turns.
-This virtual kingpin is inclined toward the centerline of the vehicle at an angle called the kingpin angle.
-Virtual or physical, the kingpin angle may also be referred to by its initialism KPA, kingpin inclination (KPI), or steering axis inclination (SAI), and remains a fundamental vehicle design parameter.
+This virtual kingpin is inclined toward the centerline of the vehicle at an angle called the kingpin angle (KPA).
+Virtual or physical, the kingpin angle may also be referred to as kingpin inclination (KPI), or steering axis inclination (SAI), and remains a fundamental vehicle design parameter.
 On most modern designs, the kingpin angle is set relative to the vertical, as viewed from the front or back of the vehicle, and it is not adjustable, changing only if the wheel spindle or steering knuckles are bent.

 The kingpin angle has an important effect on steering, making it tend to return to the straight ahead or centre position because the straight ahead position is where the suspended body of the vehicle is at its lowest point.
 Thus, the weight of the vehicle tends to rotate the wheel about the kingpin back to this position.
 The kingpin inclination also contributes to the scrub radius of the steered wheel, the distance between the centre of the tyre contact patch and where the kingpin axis intersects the ground.
 If these points coincide, the scrub radius is zero.